ericghara/no-doze/README.md

 journalctl -u no-doze.service --follow
 ```

-If you configured NoDoze to start on boot, you are all set.
-On future boot systemctl will start NoDoze.
+If you configured NoDoze to start on boot, you are all set; on future boots systemctl will start NoDoze.
 Otherwise,
 NoDoze
 can be started and stopped on demand like any other systemd service.